Hope for peace as Ethiopia backs down in Eritrea standoff - Journal du Cameroun

-Ethiopia’s surprise declaration that it will implement a 2002 peace agreement with its neighbour Eritrea could spell an end to a long cold war that has damaged both countries, analysts say.
+Ethiopia’s surprise declaration that it will implement a nearly 20-year-old peace agreement with its neighbour Eritrea could spell an end to a long cold war that has damaged both countries, analysts say.

 Reconciliation, they say, could transform both nations’ politics and economies — but it first faces a mighty hurdle of animosity between the two neighbours.